khraoverflow/NET-scan/README.md

 drop the khra-scan.exe on a machine you have a shell on and use the args above to start the scan.

-i highly recommand compiling your own executables from code in VS studio :
+i highly recommand compiling your own executables from code in VS :

 compile with NET 3.5 for windows 7 and NET 4.5 for windows 10